-We are writing to notify you of a data incident that impacted twelve (12) New Hampshire residents pursuant to New Hampshire Revised Statute Ann. §§359-C:19-21.
+We are writing to provide an amendment to our notice dated June 11, 2020 in which we informed you of a data incident that impacted twelve (12) New Hampshire residents pursuant to New Hampshire Revised Statute Ann. §§359-C:19-21.
+This letter is to amend three (3) items from our initial notice: